When Darwin met Ianus: dichotomies of expressivity: Temporal constraint languages

-We now get a pseudo-loop by inductively shrinking~$k$.
-To ensure the existence of min-clean tuples in cyclic relations $R$ of arity $n \geq 3$, as shown in \Cref{section:minclean}, we additionally require that $R$ be $\Sigma$-invariant for some $2$-transitive subgroup $\Sigma$ of $\textnormal{Sym}(n)$.
+\jo{ Both in the binary case and in the higher-arity case, we get a pseudo-loop by iteratively applying \Cref{cl:pp:slice,l:hypslice}, respectively, to relations defined on strictly decreasing powers $k$ of $\Q$. } To ensure the existence of min-clean tuples in cyclic relations $R$ of arity $n \geq 3$, as shown in \Cref{section:minclean}, we need the additional requirement of 2-transitivity.

-\begin{lemma} Let $R$ be an $n$-ary relation on $\Q^k$ that is preserved by either $\langle\min\rangle$, $\langle\mi\rangle$, or $\langle\mx\rangle$.
+\begin{lemma} Let $R$ be an $n$-ary relation on $\Q^k$ that is preserved by either $\gen\min$, $\gen\mi$, or $\gen\mx$.
 If $n=2$ and $R$ is smooth and of pseudo-algebraic length $1$, or $n\geq 3$ and $R$ is cyclic and $2$-transitive, then $R$ contains a pseudo-loop. \end{lemma}